RZomerman/ASDK/README.md

         CustomGitBranch - use a custom GITHUB branch :
             CreateASDKDeploymentISO.ps1 -TargetDirectory <folder to create ISO> -CustomGitBranch development

+    !Warning!
+If a password or SharePassword is specified, it will be stored in clear text inside the ISO image (x:\start.ps1)

 PrepareAzureStackPOC.ps1 / psm1
     This script will prepare the server for ASDK.
 It can run in multiple modes, which are described later.
 The script will !DELETE ALL DATA ON ALL DRIVES! and          therefore NEVER run the script on anything else than your ASDK host. (there are some failsaves built-in, but the warning stands).
 After preparing the drives